Short hierarchically hyperbolic groups I: uncountably many coarse median structures: Introduction

 Section~\ref{sec:HHG/S} contains the background on hierarchically hyperbolic spaces and groups.
 There we also provide a description of product regions in a combinatorial HHS (Lemma~\ref{lem:PR_in_CHHS}), a tool of independent interest which, to the best of the author's knowledge, was missing in the literature.

 In Section~\ref{sec:short} we define short HHG and present the main examples, along with some of their properties.
 Section~\ref{sec:squid} develops the machinery to build a short HHG structure for a group.
-The input of this procedure is what we call \emph{squid materials}, and include a collection of quasimorphisms which are then used to construct the bottom level quasilines (see Definition~\ref{defn:squid_material}).
-By constructing suitable squid materials, we are then able to introduce new cyclic directions in a short HHG, as explained in Section~\ref{sec:short_to_squid}, and to provide new examples of short HHG, which is done in Section~\ref{sec:new_examples}.
-Finally, in Section~\ref{sec:mcg_coarsemedian} we prove Theorem~\ref{thmintro_coarsemedian}, regarding the existence of uncountably many coarse median structures (see Theorem~\ref{thm:coarse_median}).
-As in the Introduction, Theorems~\ref{thmintro_mcg} to~\ref{thmintro_artin} are then deduced from Corollary~\ref{corintro_med}, which is Corollary~\ref{cor:coarsemedian_for_all} below.
+The input of this procedure is what we call \emph{blowup materials}, and include a collection of quasimorphisms which are then used to construct the bottom level quasilines (see Definition~\ref{defn:squid_material}).

+In Section~\ref{sec:short_to_squid} we notice that short HHG admit blowup materials, which can then be modified to introduce new cyclic directions, as explained in Section~\ref{sec:short_to_squid}.
+In Section~\ref{sec:new_examples} we also produce new examples of short HHG by constructing suitable blowup materials.